-The answers provided in this document reflects the Branch's efforts to provide as much clarity and guidance to our partners in the Recreation and Sport sector based on the information of the day.
+The answers provided in this document reflects the Branch's efforts to provide as much clarity and guidance based on the information of the day.
 The situation is fluid and the information changes daily, and the onus is on each organization to understand the restrictions set out by the Province as well as the recommendations and requirements of Public Health and the Guidelines for New Brunswick Workplaces issued by WorkSafe NB.